On the energy spectrum of Yang--Mills instantons over asymptotically locally flat spaces: Conclusion and outlook toward quantum theory

 In this paper we proved that the energy spectrum of a natural class of ${\rm SU}(2)$ or ${\rm U}(2)$ Yang--Mills instantons (called admissible instantons) over a generic (i.e., not necessarily hyper-K\"ahler) ALF space consists of non-negative integers only.
 This sharpens the previously known result that the energy must be congruent to a Chern--Simons invariant of the infinitely distant boundary $N$ hence to a rational number.
 In this context the stronger result is surprising because $N$ as defined in (\ref{fibralas}) has many non-integer Chern--Simons invariants, cf. \cite[Theorem 4.3]{kir-kla}.
 We have seen that the reason behind this integrality phenomenon is the existence of a smooth compactification of the original space and a powerful codimension $2$ singularity removal result.

 In this closing section we would like to push one step further the role played by this Hausel--Hunsicker--Mazzeo compactification and this Sibner--Sibner--R\aa de singularity removal theorem in the ALF scenario.
-Namely, we ask ourselves whether the emergence of the infinitely distant surface $B_{+\infty}$ in (\ref{fibralas}) and (\ref{vegtelen}) is a topological hint that the thing lurks behind the concept of a four dimensional Yang--Mills theory over an ALF space is in fact a $2$ dimensional conformal field theory.
-If this is the case then it would help one to construct the underlying (twisted $N=2$ supersymmetric) quantum gauge theory.
+Namely, we ask ourselves whether the emergence of the infinitely distant surface $B_{+\infty}$ in (\ref{fibralas}) and (\ref{vegtelen}) is a topological hint that the thing ``lurks'' behind the concept of a four dimensional Yang--Mills theory over an ALF space is in fact a $2$ dimensional conformal field theory.
+If this is the case---as we will informally argue below---then it would help one to construct the underlying (twisted $N=2$ supersymmetric) quantum gauge theory.

 We want to calculate the partition function of our quantum gauge theory over the ALF space $(M,g)$.
-For simplicity we suppose that (i) $M$ is simply connected and the surface $B_{+\infty}$ is orientable; (ii) all finite energy classical solutions are self-dual; (iii) all self-dual solutions are admissibile in the sense of Definition \ref{feltetelek}.
-If $\nabla_{A_0}$ is a finite energy classical solution to the Yang--Mills equations then let
+Put